kubevela/kubevela/docs/en/platform-engineers/advanced-cue.md

             type: "cluster"
 ```

+In this example, different type will use different label key.

 ### Common Annotation

 Similar to common labels, you may want to add some information into the controller for some extension.

 Below is an example that represents auto scale bound by using annotation.
+The annotation value will be a json string.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2